thedeveco/demo_RSB-3810/README.md

 There are a number of ways we can handle input from stdin & messages from gst.
 For example, `pthreads(7)` or `select(2)`.

-Though a different loop on a different thread may each for-loop more simple, a `select` call should do just fine here.
+Though a different loop on a different thread may simplify the individual loops, I think a `select` call will do just fine here.

-If you're new to C, `select` is essentially `Promise.race` in Javascript, where Promises are file-handles(we call them "file descriptors", "fd").
+If you're new to C, `select` is essentially `Promise.race` in Javascript, where Promises are "file descriptors".

-File-handles "resolve" when there's data to read, and the same file-handle can resolve many times.
+File descriptors "resolve" when there's data to read, and a single file descriptor resolve many times.

-`gst_bus_get_pollfd` gives us a file-descriptor which we can select against.
+`gst_bus_get_pollfd` gives us a file descriptor which we give to `select`.

 We'll start by including the `select` header & some others for file-descriptor IO: